umberleigh/umberleigh/README.md

-- 👋 Hi, I’m @umberleigh
+- 👋 Hi, I'm @umberleigh
-- 👀 I’m interested in PHP, HTML, CSS, CakePHP, MS SQL, JavaScript
+- 👀 I'm interested in PHP, HTML, CSS, SASS, SQL and JavaScript
-- 🌱 I’m currently learning Python
+- 🌱 I'm currently learning JavaScript
+- 🏫 I'm interested in learning GraphQL, React, Typescript, Jest, Storybook and RedwoodJs in the future.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I'm looking to collaborate on ...
 - 📫 How to reach me ...

 <!---